naturalsolutions/NsPortal/README.md

 If pserve fails because it doesn't find the development.ini file, try a `python setup.py develop` to avoid targeting the wrong egg.

+If you want to avoid Numpy errors fired when launching the server, make sure you have no lib referencing it then restart the whole installation thing.

 #### Database configuaration

 ## Quality && Test